 Resale Consideration

 If you plan to sell your vehicle within a few years, use removable adhesive stickers or magnetic alternatives.
-Nothing turns off buyers like residue outlines or paint damage from old stickers.
+Residue outlines and paint damage from old stickers reduce resale value.

 Automotive application requires more precision than other surfaces due to the consequences of mistakes.